Dejan Boljević

-Dejan Boljević (Дејан Бољевић, born 30 May 1990) is a Montenegrin footballer who plays as a defender in Armenia for FC Alashkert.
+Dejan Boljević (Дејан Бољевић, born 30 May 1990) is a Montenegrin footballer who plays as a defender for OFK Petrovac.

 Background

 Boljević was born in Cetinje in SR Montenegro and grew up in Budva.
 He started playing football at the age of seven.

 Club career

 He started his youth career at FK Mogren when he was eight.
 He moved up into the junior squad at the age of fifteen and made the first team at the age of seventeen.

 In summer 2010 he moved to Serbia and signed with FK Partizan's satellite club FK Teleoptik that played in the Serbian First League.
 A year later, he moved to FK Smederevo playing in the Serbian SuperLiga.

 In the season 2012–13 he joined 1.
 FC Tatran Prešov and played the first half of the 2012–13 Slovak First Football League, before returning to Serbia during winter break and plying the second half of the 2012–13 Serbian SuperLiga with FK Novi Pazar.

 By then he became an experienced SuperLiga defender, and ambitious FK Čukarički brought him to their squad in summer 2013.
 During the two and a half years he spent with Čukarički, he won the 2014–15 Serbian Cup.

 During the winter-break of 2015–16 he signed with FC Nasaf and played the first half of the 2016 Uzbek League.

 In August 2016, Boljević returned to Serbia once more, this time by signing with SuperLiga side FK Voždovac.

 On 30 January 2019, Boljević returned to Montenegro, signing with Budućnost Podgorica.

 On 29 January 2020, Boljević signed with Kazakhstan Premier League club FC Taraz.

 On 11 February 2021, Boljević signed for FC Alashkert.